 Only a Governor not seeking re-election could close the Orange Line for a month.
-We need further bold steps like that — bold steps to simplify the challenges that the men and women of the T are facing.
+We need further bold steps like that — further bold steps to simplify the challenges that the men and women working for the T are facing.
 And I say that as a regular rider of the T.

 I have long believed that the scarcest resource for the MBTA is management bandwidth.
 Every needed change requires management attention and organizations can only change so fast.